telerik/winforms-docs/multicolumncombobox/multicolumncombobox.md

 The __EditorControl__ property of the __MultiColumnComboBoxElement__ gives you a reference to the __RadGridView__ control.
 Using that reference you can obtain the RadGridView object and work as with normal RadGridView control.
 Refer to RadGridView documentation for additional information on RadGridView.

-The current version has one limitation that you should consider:
+The current version has some limitations that you should consider:

 * You cannot use the auto-complete mode of RadDropDownList